 The staff is available to assist individuals in computer use of locating documents.
 Employees are not permitted to provide searches nor legal interpretation and advice.
 With the current system, a search can be done using the first and last name of the individual or by using a book and page.
 We cannot search by tax map number nor street address.
-As an individual, you will be able to get copies of publically recorded documents at $.50 a page, but large copies of any Plan of Lots are $3.00 a page.
+If you do not have either of these, you may wish to visit the Mapping Department first.
+As an individual, you will be able to get copies of recorded documents at $.50 a page (including Plan of Lots), but a large copy (11 x 17) of any Plan of Lots is $3.00 a page.

 Real Estate records are available in the office and date back to 1805.
 Real Estate Records include Mortgages/Deeds/Leases/Right of Ways/Clean and Green/Grantor-Grantee Books/Mortgagor Books.
-We are in the process of digitizing the Power of Attorney Books.
+Birth and Death Records are also included on the website.
+They are listed separate through the index books.
 These records can also be found at www.Landex.com.
 Landex remote is good for frequent searching and Landex webstore is on a pay-per-document basis for the infrequent searcher.
 There is a fee imposed by Landex for these services.